📍 Weatherford, TX | StatewideCall

 Yes, though generally less severe than Austin or San Antonio.
 Cedar pollen (primarily from Ashe juniper) affects the Fort Worth area, especially from December through February.
 Properties in the western counties (Parker, Hood, Palo Pinto) with more Ashe juniper experience higher pollen levels.
 Clearing cedar on your property reduces local pollen exposure.

 No!
 Unlike mesquite, cedar does NOT regrow from roots when properly cut.
 Once removed via forestry mulching, the individual trees are gone permanently.
 New cedar only comes from seedlings (bird-dispersed berries), which are easily managed when small.
-This makes cedar much easier to control long-term than mesquite.
+Plan a light annual walk-through for the first 2–3 years.

 Cedar can be cleared effectively year-round in the Fort Worth area.
-Fall (October-November) is popular for clearing before winter allergy season.
+Fall (October–November) is popular for clearing before winter allergy season.
 Spring is good before summer heat.
-We work year-round - Fort Worth's moderate climate rarely prevents clearing work.
+Fort Worth's moderate climate rarely prevents clearing work.

 What Fort Worth Landowners Say